Oakland Sick Leave and Minimum Wage Laws

-The minimum wage adjustment is based on the Consumer Price Index for urban wage earners and clerical workers for the San Francisco-Oakland-San Jose, CA metropolitan statistical Area.
-In March 2015, minimum wage in the City of Oakland was increased to $12.25.
+The minimum wage adjustment is based on the Consumer Price Index for urban wage earners and clerical workers for the San Francisco-Oakland-San Jose, CA Metropolitan Statistical Area.
+In March 2015, the minimum wage in the City of Oakland was increased to $12.25.
 Oakland Minimum wage posters and information can be accessed here.

 March 2015 – $12.25

 Employers cannot use tips as a credit toward an employee’s minimum wage.
 Tips are considered additional earned income.

 Yet, employers do not have to factor in tips when calculating the hourly amount of paid sick leave.
 Paid sick leave is based on the employer to employee hourly compensation.
 Employers are also required to give notice of the minimum wage to all employees.

 Hospitality Service Charges must be paid to the workers who perform those services.
 This includes service charges, delivery charges, and porterage charges.
 All hospitality businesses are covered under the law including hotels, restaurants, and banquet halls.

 Starting March 2015, employees who work at least 2 hours a week inside the geographical limits of the City of Oakland accrue sick leave 1 hour of paid leave for every 30 hours worked.
 This applies to all employees who are not already exempt from the California Sick Leave laws.
 Sick leave accrues in full hour increments.

 Employers can only limit the use of sick leave during the first 90 days of employment, as opposed to accrual.
 Sick leave can be capped at up to 72 hours a year and employees can use the full sick leave accrued during the year.
 The amount of sick leave cap depends on the size of the company.